-36. Defendants are each promoting, advertising, distributing, selling, and/or offering for sale goods in interstate commerce bearing and/or using counterfeit and confusingly similar imitations of one or more of the Versace Marks, the Jimmy Choo Marks, and/or the Michael Kors Marks (the "Counterfeit Goods") through at least the e-commerce stores operating under the E-commerce Store Names.
-Specifically, Defendants are each using the Versace Marks, Jimmy Choo Marks, and/or Michael Kors Marks (collectively, "Plaintiffs' Marks") to initially attract online consumers and drive them to Defendants' e-commerce stores operating under the E-commerce Store Names.
+37. Defendants are each promoting, advertising, distributing, selling, and/or offering for sale goods in interstate commerce bearing and/or using counterfeit and confusingly similar imitations of one or more of the Versace Marks, the Jimmy Choo Marks, and/or the Michael Kors Marks (the "Counterfeit Goods") through at least the e-commerce stores operating under the E-commerce Store Names.
+Several Defendants are also using, at least, the listings and associated images identified by the infringing product number on Schedule "A" annexed hereto.
+Specifically, Defendants are each using the Versace Marks, Jimmy Choo Marks, and/or Michael Kors Marks (collectively, "Plaintiffs' Marks") to initially attract online consumers and drive them to Defendants' e-commerce stores operating under their E-commerce Store Names.
 Defendants are each using identical copies of one or more of the Plaintiffs' Marks for different quality goods.
 Plaintiffs have used their respective Marks extensively and continuously before Defendants began offering counterfeit and confusingly similar imitations of Plaintiffs' merchandise.

-37. Defendants' Counterfeit Goods are of a quality substantially different than that of Plaintiffs' genuine goods.
+38. Defendants' Counterfeit Goods are of a quality substantially different than that of Plaintiffs' genuine goods.
 Defendants are actively using, promoting and otherwise advertising, distributing, selling, and/or offering for sale substantial quantities of their Counterfeit Goods with the knowledge and intent that such goods will be mistaken for the genuine high-quality goods offered for sale by Plaintiffs despite Defendants' knowledge that they are without authority to use Plaintiffs' Marks.
 The net effect of Defendants' actions is likely to cause confusion of consumers at the time of initial interest, sale, and in the post-sale setting, who will believe all of Defendants' goods offered for sale in or through Defendants' e-commerce stores are genuine goods originating from, associated with, and/or approved by Plaintiffs.

-38. Defendants advertise their e-commerce stores, including their Counterfeit Goods offered for sale, to the consuming public via e-commerce stores on, at least, the E-commerce Store Names.
+39. Defendants advertise their e-commerce stores, including their Counterfeit Goods offered for sale, to the consuming public via e-commerce stores on, at least, the E-commerce Store Names.
 In so doing, Defendants improperly and unlawfully use one or more of Plaintiffs' Marks without Plaintiffs' permission.

-39. Defendants are concurrently employing and benefitting from substantially similar advertising and marketing strategies based, in large measure, upon an unauthorized use of counterfeits and infringements of Plaintiffs' Marks.
+40. Defendants are concurrently employing and benefiting from substantially similar advertising and marketing strategies based, in large measure, upon an unauthorized use of counterfeits and infringements of Plaintiffs' Marks.
 Specifically, Defendants are using counterfeits and infringements of one or more of Plaintiffs' famous names and Plaintiffs' Marks to make their e-commerce stores selling unauthorized goods appear more relevant and attractive to consumers searching for both Plaintiffs and non-Plaintiffs' goods and information online.
 By their actions, Defendants are contributing to the creation and maintenance of an unlawful marketplace operating in parallel to the legitimate marketplace for Plaintiffs' genuine goods.
 Defendants are causing individual, concurrent, and indivisible harm to Plaintiffs and the consuming public by (i) depriving Plaintiffs and other third parties of their right to fairly compete for space online and within search engine results and reducing the visibility of Plaintiffs' genuine goods on the World Wide Web, (ii) causing an overall degradation of the value of the goodwill associated with Plaintiffs' Marks by viewing inferior products in either the pre or post sale setting, and/or (iii) increasing Plaintiffs' overall cost to market their goods and educate consumers about their brands via the Internet.

-40. Defendants are concurrently conducting and targeting their counterfeiting and infringing activities toward consumers and likely causing unified harm within this district and elsewhere throughout the United States.
+41. Defendants are concurrently conducting and targeting their counterfeiting and infringing activities toward consumers and likely causing unified harm within this district and elsewhere throughout the United States.
 As a result, Defendants are defrauding Plaintiffs and the consuming public for Defendants' own benefit.